4.5 Initiatives promoting social inclusion and raising awareness

 Most initiatives for promoting intercultural awareness among young people take place in formal education.
-Intercultural awareness is included in the transversal objectives for education, more specific within the context of the key competences for citizenship in the first grade of secondary education and the objectives concerning the socio-cultural society for the second and third grade (more information on the final goals for education can be found here).
+Intercultural awareness is included in the transversal objectives for education, more specific within the context of the key competences for citizenship in the first and second grade of secondary education and the objectives concerning the socio-cultural society for the third grade (more information on the final goals for education can be found here).
 With regard to the key competences for citizenship, pupils must learn, among other things, to understand the formation and dynamics of (their own) identities and to deal with diversity in living and working together.

 Cross-curricular themes in Education

 Most initiatives on young people’ rights take place in formal education by means of transversal themes, more specific within the context of the key competences for citizenship and the juridical key competences in the first grade of secondary education (more information on the final goals for education can be found here).
 Pupils have to realise competences regarding children’s rights (knowing what their rights are and respecting the rights of others).